rdpoor/mulib-examples/examples/mu_stdbsp/ReadMe.md

 void mu_stdbsp_sleep(mu_task_t *on_wake);
 ```

-## `stdbsp_test`
+## `test_stdbsp`

-`stdbsp_test` is an interactive app that exercises the `mu_stdbsp` API.
+`test_stdbsp` is an interactive app that exercises the `mu_stdbsp` API.
 It
-uses the serial input and output functions to interact with users, prompting
+uses the serial output to prompt users to verify changes in LEDs, responses
-them to verify changes in LEDs, responses to button inputs and serial inputs,
-and accurate timing.
+to button inputs and serial inputs, and to verify accurate timing.

+In other words, if your implementation of `mu_stdlib` passes all the tests in
+`test_stdbsp`, you can have high confidence it will work for the rest of the
+mulib applications.